CU-DSI-Scholars/site-source/content/post/2020-09-08-project-using-social-network-analysis-to-improve-access-to-mental-health-treatment-in-brazil.md

 <!--more-->

 Using repeat receptivity assessment following the pilot the student(s) will help to explore the central hypothesis of whether any observed changes in receptivity between baseline and year 3 can be attributed to the higher connectivity of individuals from the pilot sites.
 Time and interest permitting, students will also have the opportunity to participate in numerous sub-analyses of these data, including the triangulation of these quantitative data with longitudinal qualitative data in mixed-methods analyses.

-We are developing machine learning (ML) methods to understand how people influence each others' behavior in social networks.
-For example, on Twitter, do users influence the content shared or posted by their followers?
-Methods that can identify such patterns of influence will play a role in studying, e.g., the spread of misinformation on social media sites.

 {{< alert info >}}
 This is an UNPAID research project.